 The four themes of the Government resolution are:

 The Strategy will serve as a tool for the implementation of the Faro Convention of the Council of Europe and contribute to the achievement of the goals of the United Nations 2030 Agenda for Sustainable Development.

-During 2023, the Ministry of Education and Culture will launch the preparation of an implementation plan for the strategy’s set of objectives and policies.
-The plan will be drawn up in cooperation with the sectors and stakeholders.
-The plan concretises and prioritises the timetable, implementation method, responsible parties and resourcing of the measures.
+The Ministry of Education and Culture is in the process of drawing up an implementation roadmap for the objectives and policy guidelines of the strategy.
+The roadmap will be put together in cooperation with different sectors and stakeholders.
+It will provide a concrete framework and set clear priorities for the timetable, implementation method, responsible parties and resourcing of the agreed policies.